alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 Simulation and model-fitting code for manuscript by Fair & Guerrero (2022).
 Model emerges the LFN describing the patterns of labour mobility (i.e. job-to-job transitions) within the UK labour market.
 The associated preprint is posted at TKTKTK.

 To run a set of simulations, make all required parameter selections (detailed within each script) and launch script.
-Expected runtime varies between scripts, but an individual simulation should run within 1 minute.
+Expected runtime varies between scripts, but an individual simulation with 3500 agents should run in approximately 1 minute.

 In order to run simulations, the user will need to generate input datasets from the UK Labour Force Survey (LFS) longitudinal dataset, as well as the O-NET database as these data cannot be posted publicly in this repository.